ErickMendes21/Statistical/README.md

 Mode

-Requirements
+.Requirements
 Python 3.x
 NumPy

-How It Works
+.How It Works
 A file dialog prompts the user to select a CSV file.

 The script reads the file, skipping the header row.

-It calculates:
+.It calculates:

 The average by summing all values and dividing by the number of elements.